 From above the water to below the ground, for we close with today in 1870, when the first Tube Railway was opened in London.

-But today, in 1870, such a thing was opened beneath the River Thames in London.
-Passengers, and what brave ones they must have been, descended in steam operated lifts and got aboard a twelve seat carriage which was pulled along by a cable, powered by a steam engine.
+It ran beneath the River Thames in London, to where its passengers, and what very brave ones they must have been, descended in steam operated lifts, and got aboard a rather cramped and perhaps not even illuminated twelve seat carriage, which was pulled along by a cable, powered by a steam engine.

-But back to our tube.
-Work commenced in February 1869 and opened on August the 2nd, 1870.
-Unfortunately, the people who had been so keen to travel were only there at the very start, and the costs of the building of the tunnel, the tube, and the train, were pretty huge, not to mention the running costs.
+Going back to our tube, work commenced in February 1869 and it opened on August the 2nd, 1870.
+Unfortunately, the people who had been so keen to travel were only there at the very start, and the costs of the building of the tunnel and the mechanism were pretty huge, not to mention the running costs.
 So in December 1870, just a few months after their opening, they were either faced with closure or change.
 Then they had a brainwave.
-They removed the railway and everything to do with it, as well as the lifts, and fitted stairs, then allowed people to walk through the tunnel.
+They removed the railway and everything to do with it, as well as the lifts, fitted stairs, then allowed people to walk through the tunnel.
 This was very popular, and a great novelty, until 1894 when a new novelty, Tower Bridge, opened just a few hundred yards downstream.

-After that the tunnel`s days were numbered.
-It closed in 1898.
+After that the tunnel`s days were numbered, and it closed in 1898.

 This week's Cards of the Day...